TimeaKovacs86/PraiseABook/README.md

 #### Responsiveness

 - As a user, I want to use the website on Pc, Tablet and Mobile Phone so that on different devices it will work with the same functionality.
-- As a user, I want to see a hamburger menu instead of the standard navigation bar
+- As a user, I want to see a hamburger menu instead of the standard navigation bar for mobile size resolutions